-Without any speck of doubt, Iceland is one of the best places on the face of the Earth to fly drone in Iceland.
+Without any speck of doubt, One of the best experiences on the face of the Earth to fly drones in Iceland.
 Idyllic locations and the probability of exploring sensational places that have never been seen by anyone else cater to one’s sense of aesthetics.

-You can come across tons of great locations to fly your drone in.
+You can come across tons of great locations to fly drones in Iceland.
 It is needless to say that most of the famous ones are slightly overcrowded but if you get there at the right time, you can have an opportunity to capture stunning aerial imagery using your drone.
 Drone pilots get 24 hours of daylight during summers for their drone flight.
-So, you will never run short of time for your aerial adventures in summers.
+So, you will never run short of time for your aerial adventures in the summers.
 The lighting conditions are the loveliest early on in the day and late in the evening when the locations are not crowded by tourists.

-We have been travelling around Iceland for the past three decades and have had the experience of flying drone in the country for the past few years.
+We have been traveling around Iceland for the past three decades and have had the experience to fly drones in Iceland for the past few years.
 This puts us in an appropriate position to share with you some of the best locations for drone flight and aerial imagery.
 In this post, we are also going to discuss with you some of the important aspects that you need to take into account while flying your drone in Iceland.